visgl/loaders.gl/README.md

 # loaders.gl

-This module contains framework independent visualization focused file format loaders (parsers) with emphasis on 3D and geospatial formats.
+The loaders.gl framework is a collection of framework-independent visualization focused file format loaders (parsers) with emphasis on 3D and geospatial formats.